untidy-hair/calleee/docs/guide/installing.rst

 Compatibility
 *************

-*callee* itself has no external depedencies: it only needs Python.
+*calleee* itself has no external depedencies: it only needs Python.
 Both Python 2 and Python 3 is supported, with some caveats:

 * if you're using Python 2, you need version 2.6 or 2.7